(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 - You hold an International/European Baccalaureate (IB/EB);

-- You hold a secondary school or pre-university diploma that is considered by the Admissions Board to be equivalent to the Dutch University Preparatory Certificate (VWO)
+- You hold a secondary school or pre-university diploma that is considered by the Admissions Board to be equivalent to the Dutch University Preparatory Certificate (VWO) (this may include country specific education requirements).

 Applicants must ensure that they send a certified copy of their degree certificate(s) and certified transcripts of their pre-university records along with their application.
 If the certificates or transcripts are not in English or Dutch a certified translation into English must also be provided.
 Applicants who are in their final year of studies may apply by submitting a statement of enrollment with a predicted graduation date and transcripts of subjects passed so far.